THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-- Add all of the ingredients to your blender.
-(Since I use an immersion blender, I add all of the ingredients to a 32 oz mason jar.)
+- Add all ingredients to your blender.
+(Since I use an immersion blender, I add all ingredients to a 32 oz mason jar.)

 - Add filtered water.
-Make sure the water covers all of the ingredients.
-(If you use avocado, you’ll want to add a bit more water.)
+Make sure water covers all ingredients.
+(If you're using avocado, you'll want to add a bit more water.)

 That’s it!
 Making a cheap green smoothie is easy peasy.
 Since I’ve gotten into the green smoothie routine, my mouth starts watering whenever I think about them (like right now…)!